The Gritters Golf Society

 1. Each Round.

-Each full 18 hole game will be played as an individual stableford with prizes down to fifth place each day.
+Each full 18 hole game will be played as an individual stableford with prizes down to 3rd place each day.

 In addition there will be a "two from four to count" team prize each day.